Primates of Rwanda (8 days)

 Do not forget to bring a hat, sunglasses, sunscreen and a waterproof jacket.
 During safaris we advise to avoid black and dark blue clothes (because they can attract tsetse flies).

 If you are planning on doing a community walk or visit the local people, we advise you to wear appropriate clothing.
 For example women putting on long skirts and a top that covers the shoulders.
+We also advise you not to wear purple clothes.
+Rwanda has “adopted” purple as the official color of mourning after the Genocide of 1994.

 A valid passport is mandatory (passport must be valid for at least 3 months after re-entry) and visa requirements for all countries you are planning to visit should be checked before you travel.